iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

     type:   empty-component
 ```

-This would result in a OTM like this:
+It would result in a OTM like this:
 ```json
 {
   // The ID is the unique id got from the Visio file